agragregra/OptimizedHTML-5/readme.md

 <h4>Include parts of HTML code:</h4>

 <p>Include parts of html code is implemented using SSI Browsersync server side.
-You can import any part of the code using construction:</p>
+You can import any part of the code using construction in any of html files:</p>

 <pre>&lt;!--#include virtual="parts/header.html" --&gt;</pre>